clferrari/SLC-3DMM/README.md

 [[ArXiv](https://arxiv.org/abs/2006.03840)]

+## Changelog

+6/24/21 - Repository created.

 ## Usage

 ### Learning SLC-3DMM

 To build the SLC-3DMM, we apply the method described in `Mairal, Julien, et al. "Online dictionary learning for sparse coding."
 ICML 2009`.
 Python and MATLAB packages are available at `http://spams-devel.gforge.inria.fr/downloads.html`.

+In SLC folder, you can find mex files for the MATLAB implementation that we used.
+To learn the SLC components, you need to run `nmf_3dmm` MATLAB function.

+`[Weights, Components] = nmf_3dmm(data,paramDL, paramLasso)`

+`data` contains the training matrix of faces (same topology).
+The matrix needs to be in the form N x 3m where N is the number of training scans, and 3m are the linearized (x,y,z) coordinates of the vertices.

 ### Data Pre-processing